wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 - It is an easy-to-use administration system that permits to manage users or entities’ permissions to the different resources of the system in a simple way.

 - The users will be able to execute only the functions over which they have permissions.
-This way, the system administrators can isolate the workflow of each of them.
+This way, the system administrators can isolate the workflow of each of the users.

 - It allows administrators to create different categories of users with additional permissions and roles in the system.

 - These actions are done through the following entities:

   - Relationships between users, roles, and policies.

   - Customized rules that allow the acquisition of permissions without creating the user-role relationship in the database.
 This functionality is beneficial for audits and temporary users.

 In the following link, you can find more information about `how to modify the RBAC configuration <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html>`_.